 Everyone’s situations are unique and require different levels of care.
 Therefore, it is important to remember that the treatment services used and whether the outcome is successful vary from person to person to determine the right therapy program.
 What is known, is that those who practice music therapy have benefited greatly.

 How Music Therapy Works

-Today, music therapy continues to be practiced in mental health and substance abuse treatment facilities.
-At Renewal BH, we have seen firsthand the effects that music therapy has had on patients suffering from mental and behavioral disorders.
+Today, music therapy continues to be practiced in mental health treatment facilities.
+At Montare BH, we have seen firsthand the effects that music therapy has had on patients suffering from mental and behavioral disorders.

 Music is processed and produced through a variety of components that differs from verbal speech.
 The following five factors mentioned below, contribute to how music therapy works have helped our patients reduce stress and anxiety, cope with emotional trauma, physical pain, and feel more connected with others, and improve their self-esteem.

 The first aspect of music therapy is the modulation of attention which means that when music plays it grabs our attention and distracts us from other outside stimuli that may lead to negative experiences such as worry, pain, anxiety, etc.